QMH-TMY/Billstat/README.rst

 Billstat
 =============
-a cron-job to statistics your expendirture.
+A cron-job to statistics your expendirture.

 Versions
 --------